Los Angeles County is home to one of the largest

 My Friend's Place is here to help.

-Youth homelessness is a national and local crisis.
+is a National and

 Studies have shown that there are approximately 2.4 million

 - 25 percent of former foster youth nationwide reported that they had been homeless at least one night within two-and-a-half to four years after exiting foster care.